CarstenWickner/react-jsonschema-inspector/README.md

 | `renderItemContent` | Function: custom render function for name of single property/sub-schema in a column.
 Receives one parameter: object with the following properties: "name", "hasNestedItems", "selected", "schemaGroup" |
 | `renderSelectionDetails` | Function: custom render function for the "Details" block on the right for the single property/sub-schema being selected.
 Receives one parameter: object with the following properties: "itemSchemaGroup", "columnData", "selectionColumnIndex", "optionIndexes" |
 | `renderEmptyDetails` | Function: custom render function for the "Details" block on the right if nothing is selected yet.
 Receives one parameter, which is an object with the "rootColumnSchemas" property, which holds the array of top-level schemas (as derived from the `schemas` prop and augmented by any given `referenceSchemas`)

+### Additional Helper Functions

+Besides the main `<Inspector>` component, there are additional named helper functions being provided in the scope of this library:
+- `getFieldValueArrayFromSchemaGroup()` – listing all values of the targeted field in an array (skipping `undefined` and `null` values)
+- `getCommonFieldValuesFromSchemaGroup()` – listing only those values of the targeted field in an array that are included in all occurrences of the field not being `undefined` or `null`
+- `getMinimumFieldValueFromSchemaGroup()` – expecting numeric values in the targeted field and returning the single lowest value (ignoring `undefined` and `null` values)
+- `getMaximumFieldValueFromSchemaGroup()` – expecting numeric values in the targeted field and returning the single highest value (ignoring `undefined` and `null` values)

+All four of these are intended to be used within props enabling the customisation of an `<Inspector>` instance, e.g. in `onSelect`, `buildArrayProperties`, `breadcrumbs.mutateName`, `renderItemContent`, `renderSelectionDetails`, `renderEmptyDetails`.
+All four helper functions expect the same input parameters:
+1. `schemaGroup` – a group object representing a single schema with all its parts, as provided to the various call-back functions mentioned above
+2. `fieldName` – textual name of the targeted field in the schema (group), e.g. `"title"`, `"maximum"`, `"minLength"`
+3. `defaultValue` – value to return if there is no value for the targeted field; or as initial/base value for the `Array.reduce()` being performed for the encountered values
+4. `optionIndexes` – only provided if the `schemaGroup` contains optional parts (i.e. `anyOf`/`oneOf`); used to identify the particular optional path within the `anyOf`/`oneOf` part(s) – this is also provided in one way or another in those call-back functions listed above

+As output, the respective helper functions either return a single value or – in case of multiple values – an array.

 ## Compatibility